lmagyar/prim-sync/README.md

   - Authentication
       - Password: delete it
       - Public Key Authentication: enable
+- Stop the server
-- Close and restart the whole app, not just stop/start the server
+- Close and restart the whole app
+- Start the server

 ## Usage